2/20/2025

 Chief Commercial Officer

-Yeah, I think the most important aspect is what I called out in the pre-pad remotes is that we saw a meaningful increase in new patient star forms with 37%.
+Yeah, I think the most important aspect is what I called out in the prepared remarks is that we saw a meaningful increase in new patient start forms with 37%.
 But we also see that we have more use now in patients with lower proteinuria levels.
-And I think that makes sense given that our accelerated approval was really focused on patients at risk of rapid progression.
-Generally, a proteinuria level of 1.5 grams per gram or higher.
-And in the full approval, you have no longer like a proteinuria threshold.
-And we start to see that being reflected also in the patients that are being prescribed PSPARI.
+And I think that makes sense, given that our accelerated approval was really focused on patients at risk of rapid progression, generally a proteinuria level of 1.5 grams per gram or higher.
+And in the full approval, you have no longer like a proteinuria threshold. we start to see that being reflected also in the patients that are being prescribed TILS-VARI.

 speaker